-I remember a time in raising my children in which I was never without one of those zip-top bags of frozen yogurt bites.
+I remember a time in raising my children when I was never without one of those zip-top bags of frozen yogurt bites.
 If they needed something while we waited for dinner to arrive at the table, or a quiet snack at library story time, there they were.
 And while I loved making baby food for them and freezing yogurt for snacks, there was just no beating the commercial yogurt bites — even I enjoyed my fair share of the sweet, tangy, melt-in-your mouth texture of those bites.

-It almost pains me to have discovered a hack for making dried yogurt bites at home after that season of my child-rearing is coming to an end, but when I discovered I could turn a kitchen staple's leftovers in to tender snack bites, I knew I needed to share this splendid secret.
+It almost pains me to have discovered a hack for making dried yogurt bites at home after that season of my child-rearing is coming to an end, but when I discovered I could turn a kitchen staple's leftovers into tender snack bites, I knew I needed to share this splendid secret.

 What Are Dried Yogurt Bites?

 Commercial yogurt bites go by a few names: yogurt puffs, yogurt melts, and yogurt bites.
 The premise is the same — dots of yogurt are dehydrated, creating a melting bite that is also shelf-stable.
 The internet is full of claims that frozen yogurt bites are a cheap alternative to these commercial products, and while they are brilliant and delicious (and great for teething babies), you can't plop them in your purse for the park.
 Oh, unless you buy a super-expensive dehydrator.